Tiejia Temple

-The Tiejia Taoist Ecology Temple stands halfway Mount Taibai at approximately 1500 m (6,000 ft), about 70 km west of Xian, in the south west of Shaanxi province, on the border between Mei, Taibai and Zhouzhi counties.
+The Tiejia Taoist Ecology Temple stands halfway Mount Taibai at approximately 1500 m (6,000 ft), about 70 km west of Xi'an, in the south west of Shaanxi province, on the border between Mei, Taibai and Zhouzhi counties.
 Next to the Tiejia Taoist Ecology Temple stands the Ecology Education Center.

 History

 On the exact spot where one can today find the Tiejia Taoist Ecology Temple once stood the old Tiejiashu Temple, hidden amongst the foliage of age-old trees.
 The Tiejiashu Temple was built at the time of the Han Dynasty (206 BC–220) and remained there until the Cultural Revolution.
 It was one of the oldest temples dedicated to the gods of Mount Taibai and the first temple on the route taken by pilgrims along the south side of the mountain.
 In the Tiejiashu Temple, the pilgrims were given water and could rest in preparation for the climb to the summit.
 Every year, between 9 June and 9 July of the Chinese lunar calendar, all temples on Mount Taibai gathered for the big temple feast at the old Tiejiashu Temple.
 There was a lively market, rituals were performed and many pilgrims started the trail to Ba Xian Tai (Terrace of Immortalisation), the top of Mount Taibai.
 This summit was the place where Jiang Ziya, the wise minister of the Zhou Dynasty who had helped overthrow the corrupt Shang Dynasty (second millennium BC), had made immortal all those who had come to his aid.
 Like many temples in China, the Tiejiashu Temple was destroyed during the Cultural Revolution.
 According to residents from the Mount Taibai area, there was a Taoist monk around the middle of the twentieth century whose name, ironically, was Mao.
 He was living in the old Tiejiashu Temple when the Cultural Revolution broke out.
 The residents tried to defend the temples and mountain from attacks by the Red Guard but the old temple was destroyed and the monk was forced to leave.
 After the Cultural Revolution, in the 1980s, opportunities to restore Taoist temples grew slowly but steadily.
 First, local residents built a few simple rooms where the three gods of Mount Taibai could reside.
 Then, in the 1990s, a request to reopen the temple was submitted to the local government body responsible for monitoring religious activity.
 Permission was granted and, under the leadership of the Louguan Tai Temple, where Lao Zi is said to have written the Tao Te Ching, the rooms regained their use as a place of quiet rest and contemplation.
 In the autumn of 2002, four extra rooms were built.
 Now the three gods of Mount Taibai each had their own room, with the remaining rooms available for the monk of the Louguan Tai Temple, who was going to live there, and his guests.
 Slowly but surely, the old Tiejiashu Temple came back to life, just like many other temples in China.
 Following many years of ravage and ruin, Taoism seemed just as robust and indomitable as the Sacred Mountains themselves.